 This goes too far.
 Killing yourself is not heroic.
 It is mistaken heroism.
 And for all the economic malaise of Japan, a country in far more dire straits economically— Greece — has only 1/6th the suicide rate of Japan.
 I suspect this is cultural, and it perhaps belongs to the Japanese norm that suicide can be honorable.

-There is no honor in killing yourself, but the act can be caused by a misguided notion of it — and in that subtle difference is an opening to forgive those who do end their own lives, at the same time as we do all we can to prevent the unceremonious exits of those who might try.
+While there is no honor in killing yourself, the act can be caused by a misguided notion of it — and in that subtle difference is an opening to forgive those who do end their own lives, at the same time as we do all we can to prevent the unceremonious exits of those who might try.

 We have to do something complicated.